bilo-io/draft-js-guide/src/app/pages/lesson2/README.md

 </Section>
 ```

-### ContentBlocks
+### ContentBlock

 You can think of a [ContentBlock](https://draftjs.org/docs/api-reference-content-block.html) as the equivalent of a paragraph.
+A ContentBlock contains the **full state of a single block of editor content**, including:

+- Plain text contents of the block
+- Type, e.g. paragraph, header, list item
+- Entity, inline style, and depth information

 The above example, using `onContentChange()`, gets all `ContentBlocks` in the `ContentState` and assigns it to a string array in `this.state.content`.

 ## Custom Functionality